slomo/compil/doc/language_reference.rst

 The above example shows, that also lexical scoping is implemented.

 **ATTENTION**: I had some cases where closures with more than one argument (or binding ???) crashed the compiler.

 Recursion with fix
 ------------------

-Since functions can't be named, except for let bindings, in which the name can not be used, a different approch to recursin was needed.
+Since functions can't be named, except for let bindings, in which the name can not be used, a different approach to recursion was needed.
 Therefore the fix point operator exists.

-Fix takes an function as argument, and produces a callabel.
-The function must be special in some what sense, that it takes tow arguments, first a function with the same signature as it self, except that this first parameter is missing, second any value.
+Fix takes a function as argument, and produces a callable.
+The function must be special in some sense, that it takes two arguments, first a function f with the same signature as itself, except that this first parameter is missing, and second a value.
 It also must return a value of the same type as the second.

-During the execution f is a reference to thefunction it self (actually to a wrapper) and therefore may be used for recursiv calls.
+During the execution f is a reference to the function itself (actually to a wrapper) and therefore may be used for recursive calls.

 An example implementing the fibonacci function: